preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-document-picker.png

-Available categories (tabs) are set up in Omnia Admin, see: :doc:`Document Picker settings </admin-settings/business-group-settings/settings/document-picker/index>`
+Available categories (shown as tabs in the picker) are set up in Omnia Admin, see: :doc:`Document Picker settings </admin-settings/business-group-settings/settings/document-picker/index>`

 See this page for more information on how to use the Document Picker: :doc:`The Document Picker </general-assets//document-picker/index>`

-Quey Builder
+Query Builder
 ^^^^^^^^^^^^^^
 Here you add queries, which is the detailed "settings" for what to display in the list: